ietf-rats-wg/eat/draft-ietf-rats-eat.md

 ## Entity Overview

 The document uses the term "entity" to refer to the target of an EAT.
-Many of the claims defined in this document are claims about an entity, which is equivalent to an attesting environment as defined in [RATS.architecture].
-An entity may be the whole device, a subsystem, a subsystem of a subsystem, etc.
+Most of the claims defined in this document are claims about an entity.
-Correspondingly, the EAT format allows claims to be organized using mechanisms like submodules and nested EATs (see {{submods}}).
-The entity to which a claim applies is the submodule in which it appears, or to the top-level entity if it doesn't appear in a submodule.
+An entity is equivalent to an attester target environment as defined in [RATS.architecture].

+Layered attestation and composite devices as described in [RATS.architecture] are supported by a submodule mechanism (see {{submods}}).
+This mechanism allows one EAT to have several submodule EATs and for multiple layers of nesting.
+Claims always apply only to the target environment for the submodule in which they appear.

 An entity also corresponds to a "system component", as defined in the Internet Security Glossary {{RFC4949}}.
 That glossary also defines "entity" and "system entity" as something that may be a person or organization as well as a system component.